sourcegraph/sourcegraph-vscode-DEPRECATED/README.md

 - Open the repo with `code .`
 - Press <kbd>F5</kbd> to open a new VS Code window with the extension loaded.
 - After making changes to `src/extension.ts`, reload the window by clicking the reload icon in the debug toolbar or with <kbd>F5</kbd>.
-- To release a new version:
+- To release a new version: follow [Conventional Commit Messages](https://conventionalcommits.org/) and push to/merge into to master.
+CI will do the release.
-  1. Update `CHANGELOG.md`
-  2.  `npm version <major|minor|patch>`
-  3.  `git push && git push --tags`
-  4. Wait for the Travis build for your tag to finish, which will publish to the VS Marketplace